mirjetamustafa/projekti-final/README.md

 # Task Manager Application

-This roject is a full-stack Task Manager application developed for educational purposes.
-It demonstrates the use of modern web technologies such as React, Typescript, Node.js, Exxpress, and MongoDB.
+This project is a Task Manager application developed for educational purposes.
+It demonstrates the use of modern web technologies such as React, Typescript and MongoDB.

-The project is structured into frontend (client) and backend (server) parts
+The project is structured into:

-## Technologies

-Frontend: React, TypeScript, Vite
-Backend: Node.js, Express, MongoDB
+Frontend (client): Build with React and Typescript, providing a responsive and interactive user interface.

+Database (MongoDB): Used to store tasks and persist user data.
+The frontend communicates directly with the MongoDB database.

-## Running the Project
+## Features

-Frontend: `npm install && npm run dev`
-Backend: `npm install && npm start`
+-User Authentication: Register new users and login to access tasks -Create, read, update and delete tasks
+-Mark tasks as completed
+-Responsive design
+-Uses MongoDB for data persistence